 You are under no obligation to disclose this information if you don’t want to.
-However, the agent would then have no choice but to tell his client that as a result of your unwillingness to co-operate, your financial position couldn’t be confirmed.
-Ultimately, it is the seller’s decision whether or not to accept any offers but the agent would be doing less than his duty if he didn’t recommend an appropriate course of action.
+However, the agent would then have no choice but to tell his client that your financial position couldn’t be confirmed.
+Ultimately, it is the seller’s decision whether or not to accept any offers, but the agent would be doing less than his duty if he didn’t recommend an appropriate course of action.
 If the seller wanted to accept your offer, the agent might well suggest for example, that he continues to actively market the property until appropriate reassurance was established.

 Of course, your reluctance to reveal such details at such an early stage of negotiations is perfectly understandable.
 However, the sale is unlikely to go anywhere until you do – except on the kind of conditional basis above.

 Get involved - ask Graham a question!
 Message us, email us or give us a call.